cmu-rss-lab/rosdiscover/README.md

 ### Native Installation

+The ideal way to install `rosdiscover` is to install to a virtual environment running on your host machine.
+This method requires that your host machine is running Python 3.6 or greater.

-To avoid interfering with the rest of your system (i.e., to avoid Python’s equivalent of DLL hell), we strongly recommend that ROSWire is installed within a virtualenv or pipenv (pipenv is preferred).
-To install roswire from source within a virtual environment:
+We strongly recommend that you install `rosdiscover` inside a Python virtual environment (via virtualenv or pipenv) to avoid interfering with the rest of your system (i.e., to avoid Python’s equivalent of DLL hell).
+To install roswire from source within a virtual environment using `pipenv`:

 ```
 $ git clone git@github.com:ChrisTimperley/rosdiscover rosdiscover
 $ cd rosdiscover
 $ pipenv shell
 (rosdiscover) $ pip install .
+(rosdiscover) $ pip install -r requirements.txt
 ```

-Note that installing rosdiscover to your host machine using the method described above requires that Python 3.6+ is installed on your machine.

 ### (Alternative) Docker Installation